-On Halloween, all kinds of creepy things chase us: witches that fly, skeletons that walk, ghosts and more.
-Luckily none of those things is for real – but bats sure are.
-These dark, squeaky animals look like mice with wings, and are the only mammal that can fly (“flying” squirrels just jump).
-But bats are our friends, because they are flying bug traps.
-A bat can eat 1/3 of its body weight in bugs in just a few hours.
-When you think about how little a bug weighs, that’s a LOT of insects.
+Bats are our friends because they’re flying bug traps.
+A bat can eat 1/3 of its body weight in bugs in just a few hours, which is a LOT of insects.
 Bats find their food by making a very loud, high-pitched noise that bounces off the bug, and that tells them where to catch it.
-Bats can be any size from smaller than our hand to nearly 2 feet long…let’s hope that one doesn’t chase you on Halloween.
+Bats can be any size from smaller than our hand to nearly 2 feet long…let’s hope that big one doesn’t chase you on Halloween.

 Wee ones: Hold your arms out to the side like bat wings.
 Flap them up and down 4 full times!